dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 ## Certificate validation for PowerFlex Gateway REST API calls

-This topic provides details about setting up the certificate for the CSI Driver for Dell EMC PowerFlex.
+This topic provides details about setting up the certificate for the CSI Driver for Dell PowerFlex.

 *Before you begin*